Art-Sells/Arells/Build-Notes.md

 - *remove the 1 minute and on page mount delete flags for sessions in all pages and test ...*

-- *investigate why it just randomly triggers (after new number submissions and summary has finished heighting down and loading) purchased amount, current amount and profits/losses sections to height down without any number changes*
+- *investigate why it just randomly triggers (after new number submissions and summary has finished heighting down and loading) purchased amount, current amount and profits/losses sections to height down without any number changes and on page mount it should default to loading the "asset page loader" trying to get the email/session investments for at least 4 seconds... if no investments, then load the "add investments/ sign in to save investments" section*

 ### About: